This information is part of the Colgate University catalog, 2024-25.

 Students with scores of 4 or 5 on the Advanced Placement (AP) exam in European or American history will receive credit toward graduation but not toward the major or minor.
 Those granted AP credit in European history may not repeat and/or without permission of the department chair; those granted AP credit in American history may not repeat and/or without permission of the department chair.
 No department credit or exemption is given for an AP score of 3 or for AP courses taken without the AP examination.
 Majors may not count course credit given for AP in history toward the nine total courses required.
 Minors may not count course credit given for AP in history toward the five total courses required.

-Requests for transfer of external credits toward the major or minor should be directed to the department chair.
-Courses must be of comparable quality to ones offered at Colgate to be approved for transfer.
+All other requests for transfer of external credits toward the major or minor should be directed to the department chair.
+Such courses must be of comparable rigor to ones offered at Colgate to be approved for transfer.

 Honors and High Honors